 If two robots encounter each other, they both have to actively try to avoid the other robot.
 If a non-moving robot is blocking the path of another robot, the non-moving robot is removed and the team may call for a restart (if there is one left).
+In this context, "moving" refers to any kind of motion required in the test.
+That is, a robot standing still but manipulating an object does not need to stop manipulating and move away, even when blocking the way of another robot for the duration of the manipulation.

-If a path is blocked, for any reason (could be a robot, could be that the furniture is moved) the robot has to find a different route.
-A robot which is not going for a different route within a reasonable amount of time (one minute) may be removed by the referees/TC and the team can get a restart (if there is one left).
+In any case, if a path is blocked (could be a robot or that the furniture is moved) the robot has to find a different route.
+A robot which is not going for a different route within a reasonable amount of time (e.g., one minute) may be removed by the referees/TC and the team can get a restart (if there is one left).

 Robots are allowed to gently touch objects, items and humans.
 They are not allowed to crash into something.
-But since the "safety first" rule from section 3.6.1 supercedes all other rules, it is better that the robot does not touch anything.
+But since the "safety first" rule from sec.
+3.6.1 supercedes all other rules, it is better that the robot does not touch anything.
 The OC/TC/EC and the RoboCup Trustees all have the right to disqualify a team for the duration of the competition, or longer, in case of dangerous behavior.
 Furthermore, referees can recommend to disqualify a team in which case EC/TC decides.
+In any case, if a robot crushes into something during a test, the robot is directly stopped.